butfirstchai.com

 • Switch off and keep it open to cool completely.
 If time crunch, transfer to a wide plate and let the mixture cool completely.
 DO NOT COVER THE POT until cooled completely to avoid moisture falling back into the mixture and making it wet.

-• Remove most of the whole spices if you have used whole spices else skip this step.
-Pulse and grind the mixture in batches until both meat and lentils come together.
+• Pulse and grind the mixture in batches until both meat and lentils come together.

 • Transfer the mixture to a bowl and stir in the coriander leaves, mint leaves and onions.
 Taste test one last time and adjust the salt and mix again.
 You may use your hand or mix the dough.
 Refrigerate the mixture for a good one hour.

 • Line the work area with a bowl of water, the dough and a lined tray.
 Dip both your hands in the bowl of water.
-Take a heaped tablespoon of the kebab dough and shape it the way you want keeping it thick evenly around ¼ inch.
+Take a heaped tablespoon of the kebab dough and shape it the way you want keeping it thick evenly.
 Place the shaped patty on the tray and repeat for the remaining dough.

-• Heat cooking oil in a flat shallow pan on low to medium flame.
+• Heat a tablespoon of cooking oil in a flat shallow pan on low to medium flame.
 Whisk one egg in a small bowl.
-Take a frozen or chilled Shami kebab and dip it in the egg and place it in the hot oil carefully.
+Take a frozen or chilled chicken shami and dip it in the egg, and place it in the hot oil carefully.
 Repeat as much as the pan can hold.
-Do not crowd the pan as you will need some space to help you flip them neatly.
+Do not crowd the pan, as you will need some space to help you flip them neatly.

 Oil to pan fry

 • Scoop some hot oil and pour it on the top side of each shami kebab.
-Flip them carefully and cook until both sides are golden around 2 to 3 minutes.
+Flip them carefully and cook until both sides are golden, around 2 to 3 minutes.
 Transfer them to a kitchen tissue.
 Serve shami kebabs with lime wedges and sliced onions or green chutney.
-Watch more video clips on my Instagram highlights.

 Notes